 - If you can’t find the Covenant Eyes app, try and open Covenant Eyes from the App Store®.

 - If you can’t open Covenant Eyes from the App Store®, Content Restrictions may have disabled Covenant Eyes.

 - If you backed up your iPhone® (with the Covenant Eyes app installed) to iCloud® or another cloud service and transferred the backup to a new iPhone®, Covenant Eyes will not work properly on the new iPhone®.
 Uninstall Covenant Eyes on the new iPhone® and then reinstall it.

 Sign-in to Covenant Eyes

-After you download Covenant Eyes from the App Store®, our app immediately requires you to sign-in before you can install and use it!
+After you download Covenant Eyes from the App Store®, our app immediately requires you to sign in before you can use it!
 After that initial sign-in, our app will keep you signed in, but these two instances may occur:

-- If another member on your account is signed into Covenant Eyes on your iPhone®, your phone’s activity will appear on the other member’s report.
-To view and/or switch what username is signed into Covenant Eyes, open the Covenant Eyes app menu.
+- If another member on your account is signed into Covenant Eyes on your iPhone®, your phone’s activity will appear on the other member’s report or Activity Feed.
+To view or switch what username is signed into Covenant Eyes, open the Covenant Eyes app menu.